 - Brown spots

 Heredity may be the biggest factor.
 Cherry angiomas appear spontaneously for many middle-aged people, but can also occur in an aggressive eruptive manner in any age.
 The underlying cause for the development is not understood, much because of a lack of interest in the subject.

 Present ﬁndings suggest that hemangioma may occur through two different mechanisms: angiogenesis (the formation of new blood) and vasculogenesis (the formation of new veins).

-In most patients, the number and size of cherry angioma’s increases with advancing age.
-They are harmless, except in very rare cases that involve a sudden appearance of many angiomas, which can be a sign of a developing internal malignancy.
+Most patients have an increase in the amount and size of cherry angiomas with age.
+They’re harmless except during very unusual circumstances or cases which include an abrupt appearance of various angiomas, that can be a warning of a developing an internal malignancy.

 If they are cosmetically unappealing or are subject to bleeding, angiomas may be removed, but this may cause scarring